60-second summary

 In the UK, you usually have to be at least 17 years old and hold a provisional driver’s licence to start learning to drive.

-Even though the minimum age to learn to drive in the UK is 17, in England, Scotland and Wales you can apply for your provisional licence well in advance, from the age of 15 years and 9 months.
-In Northern Ireland, you can apply for your provisional two months before your 17th birthday.
+Even though the minimum driving age in the UK is 17, in England, Scotland and Wales you can apply for your provisional licence well in advance, from the age of 15 years and 9 months.
+In Northern Ireland, you can apply for your provisional licence at the age of 16 years and 10 months.

 Many people choose to take driving lessons as soon as they can.
 But if you didn’t get the chance when you were younger, the good news is that there is no upper age limit for taking driving lessons.